armandosunny/EcoNicheS/README.md

 ## Getting started: Requirements to use EcoNicheS-2.0.0

 ### Load the correct versions of the required packages in R :)
 EcoNicheS works with specific versions of the libraries it uses to perform ecological niche modeling analyses, as later versions have been found to be incompatible.
-Therefore, to ensure smooth functionality, please download and install the correct version of the following libraries in RStudio:
+Therefore, to ensure smooth functionality, please download and install the correct version of the following libraries in RStudio.
+You can visit the websites listed below to obtain the packages ¿and? try using the listed commands as well to obtain the necessary versions.

 - [shiny](https://www.r-project.org/nosvn/pandoc/shiny.html) 1.7.5
 - [terra](https://github.com/rspatial/terra) 1.7.46